fatihcaliss/shadcn-time-range-picker/README.md

 # TimeRangePicker

-A flexible and customizable time range picker component built with React and ShadCN UI.
+A flexible and customizable time range picker component built with React and shadcn/ui.
 This component allows users to select a start and end time from a list of predefined time options, with extensive customization options.

 ## Features

 - Select start and end times from a predefined list.
 - Optional automatic sorting of start and end times.
 - Customizable initial start and end times.
-- Adjustable width and height for select items.
+- Adjustable time step for generating time options.
-- Optional Apply button with customization options.
+- Optional Apply button with full customization support.
-- Adjustable button position (row or column layout).
+- Flexible layout options (row or column).
-- Customizable labels for start and end time selects.
+- Customizable labels and placeholders for start and end time selects.
-- Built with ShadCN UI components for a consistent and elegant UI.
+- Built with shadcn/ui components for a consistent and elegant UI.
+- TypeScript support for improved type safety and developer experience.
+- Improved button customization with full support for shadcn/ui Button props.

 ## Installation